-In this tutorial, learn how to use the Color Adjustment tool and Targeted Adjustment tool in Lightroom Classic for mobile to adjust the hue, saturation, and luminance of specific colors to make your images beautiful, as shown in this before/after photo.
+In this tutorial, learn how to use the Color Adjustment tool and Targeted Adjustment tool in Lightroom CC on mobile to adjust the hue, saturation, and luminance of specific colors to make your images beautiful, as shown in this before/after photo.

-Add a photo from your camera roll, or choose a photo from your Lightroom collections.
+Tap the Add Photos icon to add a photo from your camera roll, or choose a photo from your Lightroom albums.

-- Tap the Color / B&W Adjustments tool.
+- Tap Color to open the Color Adjustments.

-The Color Adjustment tool allows you to refine the hue, saturation, and luminance of specific color channels.
+The Color Mix sliders allow you to refine the hue, saturation, and luminance of specific colors.

-Use the color dots to adjust colors in the image.
-For example, to decrease the brightness of the washed out blues in the sky, tap Luminance and drag the blue dot down, which causes the blue sky to contrast against the white clouds.
-If you drag the blue dot up, you would increase the brightness of the blues in the photo, and the sky might blend in with the white clouds.
+For example, to decrease the brightness of the washed out blues in the sky, tap on the blue circle, and move the Luminance slider to the left, which causes the blue sky to become darker in relation to the white clouds.
+If you move the Luminance slider for the blue to the right, you would increase the brightness of the blues in the photo, and the sky might blend in with the white clouds.

 - Hue changes the color.
 In this example, increasing the red hue to +75 results in a more orange color.

 - Saturation changes the intensity of a color.
 In this example, increasing the saturation of blue to +100 results in a more intense blue color.